macintacos/chord-heavy-keymap/README.md

 - **This keymap removes A LOT of default shortcuts.** If you're not comfortable with looking up the commands or using the command search, stay away from this keymap!
 - **There are some chords/shortcuts that are dependent on snippets or extensions that I have personally installed on my machine.** VSCode might complain about this, but you should be fine.
 - In VSCode, when you've defined a chord for a specific character, it "clobbers" shortcuts that are only one `modifier+key` combination.
 Thus, because `cmd+c r` is a chord, things like `cmd+c` in a text editor (copy) won't work (VSCode sits there waiting for a chord to be executed).
-Despite not needing it in order to get this keymap working, I _am_ a VSCodeVim user, so anything to do with text manipulation is handled by that extension anyway so that's generally not an issue for me.
-However, if you rely on those kinds of "common" shortcuts, keep in mind that they have changed (more often than not to `alt+key`; for the example above, `alt+c` is the shortcut for copying).
+For most of the "common sense" shortcuts, I've tried to mitigate this by just making the user hit the shortcut twice; so now, "copy" is `cmd+c cmd+c` instead of just `cmd+c`.
+That's what made the most sense in my head, so that's what I went with!
+For all of these changes, please see the "[Clobbered Commands](#clobbered-commands)" section of the README.
-- Right now this keymap only supports the Mac; sorry!
-I'll add more in the future if literally _anyone_ uses this.
+- Right now this keymap only _properly_ supports the Mac, and **Linux support is considered in "beta"**.
+- I use VSCodeVim and most of the time, if I don't use a native shortcut for something, it's because I just use Vim motions to get the job done.
+See the [VSCodeVim Keybindings](#vscodevim-keybindings) section below for what I use there!

 If the above caveats are "fine" for you, I really think that this keymap can work well.
 It doesn't cover 100% of the capabilities that Spacemacs can, but it gets a lot of the way there!

 ## VSCodeVim Keybindings

-As said previously, I use VSCodeVim, and for keybindings that made "more sense" to be set at that extension's level, I've set them there.
+For keybindings that made "more sense" to be set at that extension's level, I've set them there.
 Below are the keybindings that I have set up so that they function the way I "expect" with this keymap (these are meant to go in your `settings.json` file):

 ```
 "vim.insertModeKeyBindings": [
 	{
-		"before": ["cmd+a"],
-		"after": ["cmd+z"]
+		"after": [
+			"cmd+z"
+		],
+		"before": [
+			"cmd+a"
+		]
 	},
 	{
 		"after": [